Create a queue environment - AWS Deadline Cloud

 A queue environment is a set of environment variables and commands that set up fleet workers.
 You can use queue environments to provide software applications, environment variables, and other resources to jobs in the queue.

 When you create a queue, you have the option of creating a default Conda queue environment.
 This environment provides service-managed fleets access to packages for partner DCC applications and renderers.
-For more information, see Default Conda queue environment.
+The default environment For more information, see Default Conda queue environment.

 You can add queue environments using the console, or by editing the json or YAML template directly.
 This procedure describes how to create an environment with the console.